-Brian House Children’s Hospice provides care for children who have life threatening or life limiting illnesses.
-Brian House Children’s Hospice opened in 1996 and is available to your children and family if your child has a life threatening or life limiting condition.
+Brian House provides care for children who have life threatening or life limiting illnesses.
+Brian House Children’s Hospice opened in 1996 and is available to children with a life threatening or life limiting condition.
 It is a fully equipped hospice, not a holiday centre, and caters just for children and young people living on the Fylde Coast.
 It is the only children’s hospice in the area.

 Why is a children’s hospice needed?

-For most children care in their home is best.
-However respite care, given at appropriate intervals, enables you and your family to have time for yourselves; to give you a break from the 24 hour demands of caring for a child with multiple complex needs and to have time for one another.
-We hope this also allows brothers and sisters time to have your sole attention for a while.
-Respite care also gives your child/young adult the stimulus of fresh company, provided by other children and the staff, for them to explore and enjoy the facilities of Brian House Children’s Hospice.
+For most children care in their own home is best.
+However respite care, given at appropriate intervals, enables families to have time for themselves; to have a break from the 24 hour demands of caring for a child with multiple complex needs and to have time for other family members.
+We hope this also allows brothers and sisters time to have their parents’ sole attention for a while.
+Respite care gives youngsters the stimulus of fresh company, provided by other children and the staff, for them to explore and enjoy the facilities of Brian House Children’s Hospice.

 Do children have to have cancer to attend Brian House?

-No. Most children who attend Brian House do not have a cancer related illness.
-Children with life threatening or life-limiting illnesses come here.
+No. Most children who attend Brian House do not have a cancer-related illness.
+Children with many different types of life threatening or life-limiting illnesses come here.
 There’s really no such thing as a ‘typical’ Brian House child.

 How many children can come to Brian House?

 At any one time Brian House can accommodate four children as in-patients, plus an additional four as day patients, with one emergency bed.
 Some come for day care, some for overnight stays.
 We try and work out what’s best for each family.

 Do children at Brian House receive any teaching facilities?

-During term time, if your child is of school age, arrangements are made to attend their normal education away from Brian House, often returning each afternoon when school has finished.
+During term time, if a child is of school age, arrangements are made to attend their normal education away from Brian House, often returning each afternoon when school has finished.